• Skip to primary navigation

 Using too much/using too little

 There no absolutely right amount of oils to use but there is a wrong.
 I typically find people use too little, trying to save the expensive oil.
 But its also true that you don’t need to over do it.
 5 drops is not enough for a 16 oz spray bottle but 30-35 may also be more than enough, therefore being wasteful.
 Use your nose.
 If you put 15 drops in but you can’t smell the oils when you spray it, then its not enough.
 Add 3-5 more till you can smell it.
-If you use Vinegar along with your oil and you can’t smell the strong vinegar at all, maybe you used too much oil.
+If you use Vinegar along with your oil and you can’t smell of vinegar at all, maybe you used too much oil, or not enough vinegar.
 I am always looking for both smells while not letting either one over power the other.

 Using low quality oils